colletht/Boo-Bombardment/README.md

 # Boo-Bombardment
-A small survival arcarde esque game with the visual style of the original super mario brothers
+A small survival arcade esque game with the visual style of the original super mario brothers